 Overall, my findings are in accordance with my expectations.
-They indicate that the situation of Jews and Roma in Bosnia may not be an isolated case.
+They indicate that the situation of Jews and Roma in Bosnia is not an isolated case.
 Corporate power-sharing often excludes micro-minorities from its list of included groups in the first place.
 Additionally, even where its inclusive provisions extend to micro-minorities, they often do not result in tangible gains of de-facto political influence for them.
-And, most problematically, I also find tentative evidence for ‘crowding out’ effects, whereby the gains of larger minorities translate into lower political attainments for micro-minorities as well.
-Conversely, I find that liberal power-sharing indeed results in higher inclusiveness across minority types, but does so to an overall weaker degree than the more widely-used corporate type.
+And, most problematically, I also find tentative evidence for ‘crowding out’ effects: thereby, the gains of larger minorities translate into lower political attainments for micro-minorities, who are ‘crowded out’ from office.
+Conversely, I find that liberal power-sharing indeed results in higher inclusiveness across minority types.
+However, it does so more weakly than the more widely-used corporate type.

 For detailed findings and methodology, please check out the article here.
 It is part of a wider, interesting special issue which focuses on similar inclusion-amid-exclusion dilemmas in power-sharing systems (see here for the introduction by Timofey Agarin and Allison McCulloch).

 Minorities overlooked: Group-based power-sharing and the exclusion-amid-inclusion dilemma

 New theory and data on how de-jure power-sharing institutions affect the de-facto political status of ethnic micro-minorities in 105 multi-ethnic countries between 1946 and 2013.